What is controlled comforting?

 - Remember to leave your baby’s room before he falls asleep.

-Use this strategy for daytime sleeps as well – this will lead to less confusion for you and baby.
+If you use this strategy for daytime sleeps as well, your baby will be less confused by this new way of getting to sleep.
 If your baby wakes up from a day sleep after less than an hour, try to re-settle her for another 15-20 minutes, again using controlled comforting.
 If your baby hasn’t gone back to sleep after that time, get her out of bed and try again later.

 Common problems with controlled comforting

-Putting a sleeping behaviour strategy into practice doesn’t always go smoothly.
-Here are some common problems with controlled comforting and practical tips for how to deal with them.
+Putting a sleep behaviour strategy into practice doesn’t always go smoothly.
+Here are some common problems with controlled comforting and practical tips for dealing with them.

 What if your baby vomits?